 But it's not too late for your nonprofit to benefit.

 Even better, you can set the ads to show to local visitors who may never have heard of your cause, drawing more of the local community to your event.

-Targeted marketing efforts like Google AdWords have a much higher success rate.
+Targeted marketing efforts like Google Ads have a much higher success rate.
 Plus, Google has built in analytical tools to help you find which keywords and descriptions are most effective.

 Every time someone clicks on the ad, that costs your organization up to $2.
 Once you reach the $10,000 cap, your ad will be removed until next month.

 There are several requirements your nonprofit must meet in order to apply for a grant.